 There’s one other slow type of information or slow presentation of information I want to mention, and that’s concepts.
 Sometimes it’s captured in quotes, sometimes it’s some kind of phrase, like the moral of a story, but when we just give someone a concept, a rolling stone gathers no moss, that’s something that people have to think about a little bit more, so it’s slower.

 I mentioned the best way to do that information, present that information, is to balance it with fast styles of presentation.
 What are those?
 Two categories here.
 One is story.
 Actually telling stories that illustrate the concepts and the data that you’re talking about.

 The second is with, what I’d call, exercise or metaphor, where you’re asking people to think through exactly how this would work for them.
 That’s an exercise.
 Or, think through how this works in a parallel way.
 That’s something they understand automatically, because it’s something they already understand.
 Metaphors use pre-existing information to map new information over.

 When you’re putting messages together, and when you’re presenting them, ask yourself, “Is this both fast and slow?”
 If it is, then you’ve got a very strong Red Thread.
-If you want help finding your Red Thread, go to findyourredthread.com and download The Red Thread worksheet.
+Want help finding your Red Thread?
+Go to findyourredthread.com and download The Red Thread worksheet.
 If you need any help, contact me at tamsenwebster.com/contact.